The Hitachi RB24EAP is a gas-powered handheld leaf blower delivering 441 CFM at 170 MPH. It features a 2-cycle 23.9cc engine. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Hitachi RB24EAP compare with similar leaf blowers.

-- Regarding its air volume, the airflow of the Hitachi RB24EAP can reach 441 CFM (Cubic Feet per Minute), which is on par with other gas-powered handheld blowers.
-If air volume is important to you, the Craftsman B225, with 650 CFM, could be in your good books.
+- Its air volume, rated at 441 CFM, is typical among gas-powered handheld blowers.
+If air volume is important to you, the Ryobi JET FAN RY25AXB, with 520 CFM, could be in your good books.

 Here's a list of the most popular specific comparisons: